Saturday, December 07, 2013

 Separation Anxiety

 Recently I have been adding mileage and sprinkling in a little dirt here and there.
 Yesterday I finally felt like I was healed up enough to get back at it.
-I loaded up on water and food and headed out for a big loop I had never tried before.
+I loaded up on food and water, and I headed out for a big loop I had never tried before.

 First off was the trail near my house that parallels Highway 50 heading east.
 It isn't terribly exciting, but it gets technical and rocky in spots, and it keeps me off the road.